 Back in my school days, I have a friend who told us this tale of his family.
 He is not on speaking terms with one of his siblings.
 When his dad passed away, his sibling tried to monopolize the money and tried chasing them out of their home.

 This is more common than you think.

-The reason we tried to setup our estate well is so that our wealth don’t become a divisive thing when we are not around.
+The reason we tried to set up our estate well is so that our wealth doesn’t become a divisive thing when we are not around.

 This is something our client advisers try to enlighten the clients and prospects who are interested in setting up their estate.
 Sometimes, it is not just about the money but what you wish to communicate with the people around you, through your estate decision, when you are not around.